ar3temis/rearc-quest/README.md

 3. This was done incrementally.
 Apologies for the undescriptive names.
 First stack was for lambdas and buckets.
 Second stack included Queue.
+Allcomp was the final stack with all the components.
+Template code has been uploaded
 <img width="1483" alt="image" src="https://github.com/user-attachments/assets/fbaf98a3-ae22-4ecd-b2bf-678f1bdeb7fa" />

-4. Final Iac looked like below
+4. Final Infrastructure as Code looked like below
 <img width="1486" alt="image" src="https://github.com/user-attachments/assets/50b4fec7-63a0-4d0b-b783-da8c8ff8d5c5" />